AlvaroMatsuda/Cardio_Catch_Diseases/README.md

 Best Case | 65.0 | 500.0 | 76.13 | 1.500,0

 # 7. Conclusions
+In this project we created a classification model that has a precision of 74.25% and 66.13% Recall.
+With it, the company would profit in average BRL 1.500,00 per diagnoses, opposed to BRL 0,00 with the current situation.

 # 8. Lessons Learned
+- There are several metrics to evaluate a binary classification model, each reports different information.
+In this project I learned about the confusion matrix and type I and type II errors , which are false positive (FP) and false negative (FN) respectively.
+- With the confusion matrix we can calculate Accuracy, Precision and Recall.
+  - Accuracy: Is the number of correct predictions made by the model.
+Or we could call it as the global rate of right predictions.
+  - Precision:
+  - Recall:

 # 9. Next Steps to Improve